 williamstown road after the west gate tunnel opens

-The Government has forecast that when the West Gate Tunnel opens in 2024 or 2025, truck numbers on Williamstown Road will double.
+The Government has forecast that when the West Gate Tunnel opens in late 2025, truck numbers on Williamstown Road will double.
 Those traffic projections were contained in documents created for the West Gate Tunnel Project’s Environment Effects Statement (EES) by consultants GHD.

 The doubling of truck numbers will make both Williamstown Road and local Inner West streets unsafe for pedestrians, cyclists and car drivers.
 This will also negatively impact on the health of road users and residents of the surrounding area (see the supporting evidence).
 The City of Maribyrnong already has the highest rate of asthma-related child hospital admissions in Victoria.
 The diesel pollution fallout zone covers any home within 200 metres of Williamstown Road.
 The fallout zone includes a large number of homes, small businesses, sporting facilities and schools in Seddon, Kingsville and Yarraville.